mnrkbys/vss_carver/extended-libvshadow/README.md

 # extended-libvshadow
-The vshadowmount and libvshadow in here have been extended to read VSS catalog and store files (I wrote a patch based on libvshadow-20170902).
+The vshadowmount and libvshadow in here have been extended to read restored VSS catalog and store files (I wrote a patch based on the source code of libvshadow with "git clone" on Sep.
+13, 2018).
 This feature is expected to use together VSS catalog and store files that carved by vss_carver.py.

-You can get its original source code here. [libvshadow](https://github.com/libyal/libvshadow)
+You can get its original source code here. [libvshadow](https://github.com/libyal/libvshadow) And, the source code of extended-libvshadow is here. [extended-libvshadow](https://github.com/mnrkbys/libvshadow/tree/readable_restored_catalog_store)

-Now, only binary files are distributed, because I need refactoring of patch I made.
-I will release the patch in the near future.
-These binaries were compiled with Visual Studio 2015.
+I have already submitted a pull request for libvshadow, but it needs time to marge.

+Binary files that I built are distributed in this repository.
+Windows binaries were compiled with Visual Studio 2017 and Debian packages were built on [SANS SIFT 3.0](https://digital-forensics.sans.org/community/downloads) (but I didn't tested deb packages, sorry).

+If you need to run extended-libvshadow on other platforms, you have to compile its source code on them.
+In that case, you should refer to [libvshadow wiki](https://github.com/libyal/libvshadow/wiki/Building).

 ## Requirement
-- Dokany 0.7.4
+- Dokany 0.7.4 (on Windows)

 ## Usage
 I added two new options, "-c" and "-s".
 ```
 >vshadowmount.exe -h
-vshadowmount 20170902
+vshadowmount 20180403

-Use vshadowmount to mount a Windows NT Volume Shadow Snapshot (VSS)
+Use vshadowmount to mount a Windows NT Volume Shadow Snapshot (VSS) volume
-volume

 Usage: vshadowmount [ -o offset ] [ -X extended_options ]
-                    [ -hvV ] source mount_point
+                    [ -hvV ] [ -c catalog ] [ -s store ] source mount_point

         source:      the source file or device
         mount_point: the directory to serve as mount point